- Nearly a quarter of residents are enrolled in Medicare in West Virginia, versus about 19% of the total US population.

 Original Medicare does not cover outpatient prescription drugs.
 People enrolled in Medicare plans can obtain prescription coverage through a Medicare Advantage plan (most Advantage plans have built-in prescription coverage), an employer-sponsored plan (offered by a current or former employer), or a stand-alone Medicare Part D prescription drug plan.

-As of September 2020, there were 177,765 beneficiaries of Medicare in West Virginia with stand-alone Medicare Part D plans, and another 139,573 had Medicare Part D enrollment integrated with Medicare Advantage plans.
+As of October 2021, there were 321,297 West Virginia Medicare beneficiaries with Part D coverage, split nearly equally between stand-alone Part D plans and Part D coverage that was integrated with Medicare Advantage plans.
 As Medicare Advantage enrollment has increased in West Virginia, the number of residents with coverage for prescription drugs under stand-alone Part D coverage has been shrinking while the number with Part D coverage as part of an Advantage plans has been growing.

 How does Medicaid provide financial assistance to Medicare beneficiaries in West Virginia?